Stage hypnotism permit

-- Any suggestion that the subject has lost something (for example, a body part) which, if it really occurred, could cause considerable distress:
+- Any suggestion that the subject has lost something (for example, a body part) which, if it really occurred, could cause considerable distress

-- Any demonstration in which the subject is suspended between two supports (so called 'catalepsy'):
+- Any demonstration in which the subject is suspended between two supports (so called 'catalepsy')

-- The consumption of any harmful or noxious substance:
+- The consumption of any harmful or noxious substance

-- Any demonstration of the power of hypnosis to block pain (for example, pushing a needle through the skin):
+- Any demonstration of the power of hypnosis to block pain (for example, pushing a needle through the skin)

 All hypnotised subjects shall remain in the presence of the hypnotist and in the room where the performance takes place until all hypnotic suggestions have been removed.

 All hypnotised subjects shall have the suggestions removed both individually and collectively and the hypnotists shall confirm with each of them that they feel well and relaxed (the restriction on post-hypnotic suggestions does not prevent the hypnotist telling subjects that they will feel well and relaxed after the suggestions are removed).